ouravantgarde/red-rainbow/competitors.md

 %-st**Health** : 6000

-%-fdBaers are large demented caretakers of Weirdcore Hell with a fluffy exterior.
+%-fdBaers are large demented caretakers of Noxipolis with a fluffy exterior.
 Using zoning and healing abilities, they serve to protect their kind from your harm.

 %-se\[-\] **Abilities**

 Baers will play around other enemies and move at a steady pace, with the goal of taking up space.

-For basic attacks, they can %%at**Rip**++% as their melee for 40 normal damage with great knockback, slashing at Avnlyla with a sawblade-adorned right paw at decent range.
-Baer can also %%at**Deseam**++%, reaching into their mouth with their left paw to pull out hypodermic needles and other sharp objects to throw in a spread at Avnlyla for 10x6 normal damage.
+For basic attacks, it can %%at**Rip**++% as its melee for 40 normal damage with great knockback, slashing at Avnlyla with a sawblade-adorned right paw at decent range.
+Baer can also %%at**Deseam**++%, reaching into its mouth with their left paw to pull out hypodermic needles and other sharp objects to throw in a spread at Avnlyla for 10x6 normal damage.

 Baers will also deploy obstacles.
 On spawn, they will immediately use %%at**Capture**++%, pulling a beartrap out of a gash in its belly, and throwing it nearby(or directly towards Avnlyla if she's nearby).
-Beartraps are destructible objects that will deal 50 normal damage on contact and apply a heavy snare which disables jumping and gives a decent slow.
-Capture is on a 10 second cooldown.
+Beartraps are destructible objects that will deal 50 normal damage on contact and apply a heavy snare which disables jumping and gives a decent slow. **Capture** is on a 10 second cooldown.
 A maximum of 2 times, %%at**Tangle**++% is sparsely used.
 Baers will drag a spool of razorwire out of their belly, unraveling out the last length with blood and cotton.
 The spool will be thrown onto the arena, exploding outwards into a line that slows and deals 20 light DPS on contact.

 Baers are full of %%at**Sharp Objects**++%, and deal 20 light contact damage as a result.
 Furthermore, every 15% health lost, a Splinter will crawl out of them.
 Splinters are razor-covered metal spiders that rapidly crawl and jump after Avnlyla to deal 30 light contact damage, and have 40 health.

-Baers are %%pa**Motherly**++% figures, and will enrage if any light or normal enemy near them is killed, causing them to use abilities more often for a bit.
-They can also %%pa**Patch**++% to save enemies you are about to kill, sending out string from their left paw to grip a light or normal weighted enemy to rapidly pull it close.
-Any enemy affected will be put behind Baer, be healed for 30% health, and gain the %%db**Imprinted**++% buff.
-Imprinted enemies gain a second point of interest in their AI centered on Baer, causing them to always stay closer.
+Baer is a %%pa**Motherly**++% figurs, and will enrage if any non-supreme enemy is killed, causing it to use abilities more often.
+It can also %%pa**Patch**++% to save any enemy being damaged too fast, with lower tolerance for low health enemies, sending out string from its left paw to grip any non-superheavy weighted enemy to rapidly pull it close.
+Any enemy saved will be put behind Baer, be healed for 40% missing health health, cleansed, and gain the %%db**Imprinted**++% buff.
+Imprinted enemies gain a second point of interest centered on Baer, causing them to always stay closer.
 If an Imprinted enemy is killed, Baer will unlock %%at**Sew**++% to punish Avnlyla.
-With their left paw, Baers will occasionally attempt to fire stringed needles into Avnlyla's body to leash her towards them, gripping the string to prevent her from leaving their area.
-This light snare is special, as dashing to escape it will deal 30 light damage and apply the %%db**Hemorrhaging**++% debuff to Avnlyla, adding +5 light damage to any damage taken for 10 seconds.
+With its left paw, Baer will occasionally attempt to fire stringed needles into Avnlyla's body to leash her reel her close, gripping the string to prevent her from leaving the area.
+This heavy snare is special, as each dash to escape it will deal 20 light damage and apply the %%db**Hemorrhaging**++% debuff to Avnlyla, adding +5 light damage to any damage taken for 10 seconds.
+It is inescapable otherwise.

 On death, it will %%pa**Traumatize**++% enemies around it, revealing the strange amount of gore and metal inside of it.
 This will cause any enemies around it to lose 10% health and activate any enrages they have.
 If the enemy can not enrage, it will heal 30% of their health back over the course of 20 seconds.

 %-se\[-\] **Visuals & Lore**

 Baer, as the name implies, is at least a bit like a bear.
-They are greatly tall and bipedal, and greatly hulking stocky body with a notable belly that gives them a slight weighted appearance (as would to be physically expected should it be made of soft material).
+They are greatly tall and bipedal, and have stocky body with a notable belly that gives them a hulking and slightly weighted appearance, as would to be physically expected of soft material.
 They are fluffy, mostly purple in color, with a long canid-like tail which follows the theoretical spine and flows downward.
 They have 2 large bear ears and the snout you'd expect of a such, although the head itself lacks some structure.
 Their "eyes" are stained black, and they lack the lower part of what would be their mouth.
-They instead have a gaping opening that goes from their lower head to their "neck", which doesn't really exist as the head does not taper from the body at all.
-Their belly has a gash going under it, from which blood leaks.
+They instead have a gaping opening that goes from their lower head to their lack-of-neck, as the head does not taper from the body at all.
 Their arms are proportionally long, with slightly shorter legs.
-Their right paw also leaks blood and has a sawblade in it, extending slightly down into the wrist their left shoulder is ripped with cotton spilling out.
-Metal and stains poke out occasionally elsewhere on their body, but otherwise look like a pristine plush wherever there isn't tears.
+Their right paw leaks blood and has a sawblade in it, extending slightly down into the wrist.
+They have a few tears around their body, most notably a large gash under their belly.
+Metal and stains poke out occasionally elsewhere on their body, but they otherwise look like normal plush wherever there isn't tears.

 Baers are named after bears, teddy bears, but also a pun on Buer, a demon from Pseudomonarchia Daemonum, who brings healing and familiars.
 They are thematically about attachment, and a juxtaposition between a comfort item such as a plushie, and less comfortable objects such as blades and needle syringes.
 They also carry "parental" themes, which also ties back into bears.

 %-se\[-\] **Death Messages**

-If a death occurs when Sew is active: Avnlyla was kept close.
+If a death occurs when Sew is active: *Avnlyla was kept close.*

-All other deaths by Baer: Unfortunately, you can not be sewn back together.
+All other deaths by Baer: Unfortunately, she can not be sewn back together.

 %-se\[-\] **Extras**